momentumlearn/course/_daily_posts/2022-12-15-x-team-project.md

 Even though you have two separate codebases and separate applications, you're working together to ship a single product on time.
 You can make product decisions together even though you will implement features separately.

-We'll check in on the projects in class; front and back end teams will continue to meet separately.
+We'll check in on the projects during the team meeting; front and back end teams will continue to meet separately.

 Remember to **read the README carefully**.